(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Evolving: This means the mole has changed over the past few weeks or months, either in size, shape or color.

 If a mole fits into one of the above categories, it may be a suspicious mole that needs medical attention.
-If a mole doesn’t fit into any of the ABCDE categories, but you’re worried about it, ask your doctor to examine it.
+If a mole doesn’t fit into any of the ABCDE categories, but it still stands out, ask the doctor to examine it.

 What to do next

-After discovering an abnormal mole, take action as soon as possible.
-First, make an appointment with your primary care doctor or dermatologist.
-He or she may examine the mole and ask a series of questions about your overall health and family history.
+After discovering an abnormal mole, it's important to take action as soon as possible.
+First, make an appointment with a primary care doctor or dermatologist.
+He or she may examine the mole and ask a series of questions about family and overall health history.

 There are different risk factors for melanoma and nonmelanoma skin cancers.